mleung123/Game_Tracker/README.md

 # Game_Tracker

-Web App designed to track whose turn it is to player in basketball games.
+Web App designed to track player positions in basketball game and track whose turn it is to play.
 For information on the rules, see rules.html.